btcpayserver/btcpayserver-doc/Payjoin-spec.md

 * If there is only one output, we add a second output [*](#spare-change)
 * We include some of the receiver's inputs

-Finally, we need to increase the fees to pay for the increased size of payjoin transaction to pay for additional inputs and outputs of the receiver.
+Finally, we need to increase the fees to pay for the increased size of the payjoin transaction to pay for additional inputs and outputs of the receiver.

 * If the sender overpaid the invoice, we substract fees on the overpaid part of the output paying the invoice. [**](#receiver-pay)
 * We substract the rest to other outputs that we assume are change outputs, making sure their value does not go below dust.